tarana-shahin/MLproject/README.md

-# MLproject's GUI is built via streamlit
+# MLproject's GUI is built via Streamlit.
-# The ML Project will be shown as below:
+# It will be shown as below:
 ![](mlproject.png)